Uthayarahavan/communicationapp/README.md

 # communicationapp
-building a basic communication application using java
+Building a basic communication application using java and the backend is postgres SQL